 The Structure of Sperm

-A normal human sperm has a round head like a paddle, a neck, a middle section, and a tail.
+A normal human sperm has an oval head like a paddle, a neck, a middle section, and a tail.
 This structure allows sperm to swim quickly and in a straight line toward its objective.
 Each sperm contains within itself the individual’s 23 chromosomes, carrying their entire genetic information.

 In general, normal sperm have the following characteristics: